A vivid collection of fresh, ripe red tomatoes perfect for nutritious meals.

 Pour out all of the tomato seeds onto a paper towel and pat dry to remove most of the remaining water.

-Once the seeds are as dry and they’ll get they need to do a bit more air drying.
+Once the seeds are as dry as they’ll get, they need to do a bit more air drying.
 Scrap the tomato seeds off of the paper towel and onto a small plate or other glass dish.
 You could leave them on the paper towel but as they dry they will have a tendency to stick to the paper towel.

 Leave the seeds out to dry in a well ventilated area for a week or two.
 Occasionally break up any clumps of seeds to prevent them from sticking to each other.